Thursday, 19 August 2021

 9. They had to undergo a fair larger course of action this time than that they had during their previous attempt.

-10. The track was very slippery and the truck driver was moving very fast but even then he managed to stop the vehicle in a skillfully manner and all of them were saved.
+10. The track was very slippery and the truck was moving very fast but even then the driver managed to stop the vehicle in a skillfully manner and all of the occupants were saved.

 ANSWERS